 - Have a good support system in place.
 Do you know others working to shift the same habit as you?
 Can you do it together?
 Is there a group challenge starting soon that you can take part in that will help guide you through the transition?

 - Treat yourself to something nice.
 You are making a big and positive change and that deserves a reward.
-A new item of clothing, dinner out with friends, a massage, a bath, maybe even a vacation – reward yourself with something good, for kicking that something not-so-good.
+An item of clothing, a good dinner, a massage, a bath, maybe even a vacation – reward yourself with something good, for kicking that something not-so-good.